-McMahon Services have specialized emergency teams ready to help with your water damage 24 hours a day, and while you wait for our truck to arrive, here are a few things you can do to get the water out of your basement as quickly as possible.
+The good news is that Chicago residents have a 24/7 solution to water damage problems.
+McMahon Services emergency teams are ready to help whenever water damage strikes.
+While you wait for our experts to arrive, here are a few things you can do to remove the water from your basement quickly.

 It may seem like an obvious solution, but a standard household mop is a great place to start.
 Grab a bucket and begin to sop up the water and dump the buckets outside, away from your home.
 If the water is particularly deep to start with, you can begin by actually scooping out the water with the bucket, and mopping up any remaining water after that.
 Empty the full buckets of water at least 20 feet from your home so the water does not return!